cesar-douady/open-lmake/doc/src/lmake_module.md

 Each dep is associated with an access pattern.
 Accesses are of 3 kinds, regular, link and stat:

-- Regular means that the file was accessed using C(open,2) or similar, i.e. the job is sensitive to the file content if it is a regular file, but not to the target in case it is a symbolic link.
+- Regular means that the file was accessed using `open` or similar, i.e. the job is sensitive to the file content if it is a regular file, but not to the target in case it is a symbolic link.
-- Link means that the file was accessed using C(readlink,2) or similar, i.e. the job is sensitive to the target if it is a symbolic link, but not to the content in case it is a regular file.
+- Link means that the file was accessed using `readlink` or similar, i.e. the job is sensitive to the target if it is a symbolic link, but not to the content in case it is a regular file.
 - Stat means that the file meta-data were accessed, i.e. the job is sensitive to file existence and type, but not to the content or its target.

 If a file have none of these accesses, changing it will not trigger a rebuild, but it is still a dep as in case it is in error, this will prevent the job from being run.